vivekchand/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][recovery_image2]

+Also recorded in counter-clockwise direction, once focused on smooth curves.

 Then I repeated this process on track two in order to get more data points.

 After the collection process, I had around 40k images.